Cameroon dwarf gecko

 The Cameroon dwarf gecko (Lygodactylus conraui), also known commonly as Conrau's dwarf gecko, is a species of lizard in the family Gekkonidae.
-The species is native to West Africa and Central Africa.
+This small gecko is found in forests, plantations and gardens in West Africa and Central Africa.

 Etymology

-The specific name, conraui, is in honor of German colonial agent Gustav Conrau.
+The specific name, conraui, is in honor of late 19th-century German collector Gustav Conrau.

 Geographic range

-L. conraui is found from Sierra Leone to Cameroon, Equatorial Guinea, and Gabon.
+Lygodactylus conraui is found from Sierra Leone to Cameroon, Equatorial Guinea, and Gabon.